jeremybanka/wayforge/.changeset/spotty-plums-heal.md

 ---
-"socket-io.filestore": patch
 "anvl": patch
 ---

-♻️ Improve API for safe-parsing a Join from JSON"
+♻️ Improve API for safe-parsing a Join from JSON